SIMtrace2 board RMA

 This also protects it from shorting by other conductors possibly present next/under the SIMtrace board.

-#9 Updated by tsaitgaist 9 days ago
+#9 Updated by tsaitgaist about 1 month ago

 the TST is pulled low by an internal 15 kOhm resistor.